bobbledbobby/snooplab_rulestos/README.md

        * Major Bad Words
        * Insults/Rude stuff
        * Words revolving around this nature
+   * Comply with the Discord [Community Guidelines](https://discord.com/guidelines) and [Terms Of Service](https://discord.com/terms)
 *  Do not share private information, including emails, passwords in the proccess of the bot-making, as my account could get hacked, deleted or anything can happen, even with 2FA.
 * Your bot token is **required** if you chose to make the bot.
 You can delete the message with the token after, however the bot token is required.
 * When you ask me to put anything in the bot, you still own the content, however you give Discord (and me) a license when you send it to me in DMs.
 See more [here](https://discord.com/terms#5).
 * I will be using BotGhost.
+This means:
-If anything happens to the bot, I am not responsible for any damage caused to your server or account
+   * If anything happens to the bot, I am not responsible for any damage caused to your server or account
+   * You must therefore also comply with [BotGhost's Guidelines and ToS](https://docs.botghost.com/guidelines-and-privacy).

 ## Server: Community Guidelines